-Link to Performance Indicator Action Points ACTIVITIES UNDERTAKEN IN YEAR 1 ACTIVITIES UNDERTAKEN IN YEAR 2 ACTIVITIES UNDERTAKEN IN YEAR 3 Dimension 1 - Planning 1.1 Common Country Analysis Ensure that all CCA sectors contain (1) gender analysis, (2) sex-disaggregated data, and (3) underlying causes of gender inequality CCA will start in 2021, however, initial discussions took place to ensure that sex-disaggregated data CA will start in 2022 (was postponed in 2021), however, initial discussions took place to ensure that sexdisaggregated data As described under indicator assessment.
+Link to Performance Indicator Action Points ACTIVITIES UNDERTAKEN IN YEAR 1 ACTIVITIES UNDERTAKEN IN YEAR 2 ACTIVITIES UNDERTAKEN IN YEAR 3 Dimension 1 - Planning 1.1 Common Country Analysis Ensure that all CCA sectors contain (1) gender analysis, (2) sex-disaggregated data, and (3) underlying causes of gender inequality CCA will start in 2021, however, initial discussions took place to ensure that sex- disaggregated data CA will start in 2022 (was postponed in 2021), however, initial discussions took place to ensure that sex- disaggregated data As described under indicator assessment.

-and discrimination in line with SDG priorities, including a targeted gender analysis of those furthest behind. and gender analysis is included. and gender analysis is included.
-1.2 Cooperation Framework Outcomes Ensure that 50 % of the UNSF objectives and outcomes address gender-related challenges identified by the CCA and include gender-disaggregated data (in indicators, targets, etc.) N/A N/A N/A (new UNSDCF 2023-2025 was developed in 2022, will be reported against in 2023) 1.3 Cooperation Framework Indicators N/A N/A N/A N/A (new UNSDCF 2023-2025 was developed in 2022, will be reported against in 2023) Dimension 2 - Programming and M&E 2.1 Joint Programs - Ensure gender marker and support application by all UN entities in Lebanon Develop and implement guidance/ gender for joint programming.
-N/A N/A As described under indicator assessment.
-2.2 Communication and Advocacy Arrange at least one joint communication event annually with an exclusive focus on gender equality (on the 8th of March preferably), with UNCT participation. a) Joint advocacy and communication campaigns were carried out in 2020 on the occasion of International Women's Day and 16 Days of Activism against Genderbased Violence (GBV) organized under the UNCT's Gender Working Group.
-The advocacy campaigns were coordinated with numerous UN agencies including campaigns were carried out in 2020 on the occasion of International Women's Day and 16 Days of Activism against Genderbased Violence (GBV) organized under the UNCT's Gender Working Group.
-The advocacy campaigns were coordinated with As described under indicator assessment.
+and gender analysis is included. and gender analysis is included.
+1.2 Cooperation Framework Outcomes Ensure that 50 % of the UNSF objectives and outcomes address gender- related challenges identified by the CCA and include gender- disaggregated data (in indicators, targets, etc.) N/A N/A N/A (new UNSDCF 2023-2025 was developed in 2022, will be reported against in 2023) 1.3 Cooperation Framework Indicators N/A N/A N/A N/A (new UNSDCF 2023-2025 was developed in 2022, will be reported against in 2023) Dimension 2 - Programming and M&E 2.1 Joint Programs - Ensure gender marker and support application by all UN entities in Lebanon Develop and implement guidance/ gender for joint programming.
+N/A As described under indicator assessment.
+2.2 Communication and Advocacy Arrange at least one joint communication event annually with an exclusive focus on gender equality (on the 8th of March preferably), with UNCT participation. and communication campaigns were carried out in 2020 on the occasion of International Women's Day and 16 Days of Activism against Gender- based Violence International Women's Day and 16 Days of Activism against Gender- based Violence (GBV) organized under the UNCT's Gender Working Group.
+The advocacy As described under indicator assessment.

-FAO, UNICEF, UNHCR, and others. b) All agencies contributed either technically or financially to both campaigns and were carried out in collaboration with UNHCR, and others. b) All agencies contributed either technically or financially to both campaigns and 2.3 Cooperation Framework M&E Ensure availability of essential gender related data and statistics for monitoring of progress, advocacy and policy/ decisionmaking.
+FAO, UNICEF, UNHCR, and others. b) All agencies contributed either technically or financially to both campaigns and were FAO, UNICEF, UNHCR, and others. b) All agencies contributed either technically or financially to both campaigns and were carried out in 2.3 Cooperation Framework M&E Ensure availability of essential gender related data and statistics for monitoring of progress, advocacy and policy/ decision- making.
 N/A N/A N/A Dimension 3 - Partnerships 3.1 Government Engagement N/A N/A The UNCT collaborated with at least ten ministries; The National Commission for Lebanese Women (NCLW) was involved to implement Lebanon's UN Cooperation Frameworks through partnerships with UN Women, UNICEF and UNFPA; and the UNCT has also made a contribution to strengthen government participation in SDG localization.
 As described under indicator assessment.